-- Covert Pervert: While she's involved in very few romantic subplots of her own, she's always very aware of everyone else's, and when most of the Inner Senshi are perplexed and put off by Haruka and Michiru's relationship, she completely understands what's going on.
-Also, there's a famous scene where, when the senshi are confronted by a boy in a towel, she can be seen peeking through her hands.
+- Covert Pervert: While she's involved in very few romantic subplots of her own, she's always very aware of everyone else's, and when most of the Inner Guardians are perplexed and put off by Haruka and Michiru's relationship, she completely understands what's going on.
+Also, there's a famous scene where, when the Guardians are confronted by a boy in a towel, she can be seen peeking through her hands.

 - Curtains Match the Window

 - Cute Bookworm: Just look at her picture!

 - Dark Magical Girl: Only in the live-action.

 - Elemental Hair: Her blue hair perfectly matches her water and ice affinities.